-Dermot Weld is not only one of Ireland’s greatest trainers, with an extraordinary tally of more than 3,000 winners, but he is also one of the most travelled.
+Dermot Weld is not only one of Ireland’s greatest trainers, with an extraordinary tally of more than 4,200 winners, but he is also one of the most travelled.

-But perhaps his proudest moment arrived in 2016 when he saddled Harzand to win the Investec Derby, having been trying to win the race since first taking out a licence 44 years earlier.
+The son of the late former trainer Charles Weld has been champion trainer in Ireland 21 times and boasts big-race winners on four continents.
+But perhaps his proudest moment came in 2016 when he saddled Harzand to win the Investec Derby, having been trying to win the race since first taking out a licence 44 years earlier.

 His British trophy cabinet includes the 2000 Guineas, Oaks, the Gold Cup in 2010 with Rite Of Passage and, over fences, the Triumph Hurdle at Cheltenham.

 His base at Rosewell House is yards from the entrance of the Curragh racecourse.
-But it is at Ballybrit, home of the Galway Races week-long festival, where his domination has become legendary – to the point that bookmakers Paddy Power launched a tongue-in-cheek campaign to rename the event the ‘Dermot Weld Retirement Fund Races’.
+But it is at Ballybrit, home of the Galway Races week-long festival, where his domination become legendary – to the point that bookmakers Paddy Power launched a tongue-in-cheek campaign to rename the event the ‘Dermot Weld Retirement Fund Races’.